syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/How-To.md

 ---
 layout: post
 title: Customization in Syncfusion® Rotator control for Xamarin.Android
-description: Learn how to customize the Rotator control with its Properties
+description: Learn how to customize the Syncfusion® Rotator control with its various properties and settings effectively.
 platform: xamarin.android
 control: Rotator
 documentation: ug